When making your first appointment, please provide your email address so we can send you a link to the patient portal.

 Gardens Neurology is dedicated to providing the highest level of care to patients, their families, and the community.
 We offer compassionate and personalized attention with an emphasis on out-patient and transitional care.
 The staff remains committed to its model of teamwork with shared decision-making, communication, and coordinating care with other providers.Contact Us

-Nurse practitioner specializing in cognitive assessment and testing
+Nurse practitioner specializing in cognitive

 In-house psychologist offering therapy and counseling